-2. Time yourself around sunrise and sunset
+Sakura Photo Tips #2.
+Time yourself around sunrise and sunset

+How to take a perfect cherry blossom picture?
 There are many varieties of sakura, with flower colors ranging from white to pink and virtually every shade in between.
 Since regular daylight can wash these colors out, look to early morning and late afternoon, when the angle of sunlight is low and the blossoms will really pop.
 Also, you will find there is greater contrast between the blossoms and sky at these times as well, making for a great shot.
 Don't be afraid to play with manual white balance levels to dial in the kind of color you want.
 This can be found in your camera settings—there are modes for situations like "cloudy" and "sunny."

 Sakura Photo Tips #3.
 Plan around overcast weather

-Early spring in Japan is usually accompanied by wind and clouds, which can make snapping photos of the light-colored blossoms against a light-colored sky quite challenging.
+Early spring in Japan is usually accompanied by wind and clouds, which can make snapping pictures of the light-colored cherry blossoms against a light-colored sky quite challenging.
 Look for chances to contrast sakura petals against something darker in the background.
 Also consider using a higher ISO level (or a burst mode) to help reduce movement blur on the windier days.

 On these days, lower contrast can also mean it is more difficult for your camera or smartphone to focus on flowers—especially when you're looking for macro shots.
 A simple trick: hold your fingers near the blossoms you want to snap, and lock the focus on your fingers and adjust the exposure settings until the blossoms are at the right style you want.

-4. Plan around people
+Sakura Photo Tips #4.
+Plan around people

-Cherry blossom season is one of the most popular times for visiting Japan, and the main sakura spots in Tokyo will be packed.
+Cherry blossom season is one of the most popular times for visiting Japan, and the main sakura picture spots in Tokyo will be packed.
 Many visitors are surprised by the sheer numbers of people.
 Photographers can sometimes be frustrated by always having a crowd in the background.
 Be patient and keep moving around: you're bound to find a good angle.

 One thing to keep in mind: flower viewers will often use blue plastic groundcloths, which can add a bluish hue to the light-colored blossoms.
 Using a sheet of white paper to block this and reflect light up to blossoms can be one workaround—especially with closeups.
 Another is to adjust manual white balance and exposure settings.

-5. Make the dull days work for you
+Sakura Photo Tips #5.
+Make the dull days work for you

 Inevitably, it'll go from clouds to rain at some point in the blossom season, but don't let this discourage: sakura can be quite beautiful even at this time.
 Even if it doesn't rain during your stay, especially on a blue-skied day you can achieve some incredible effects with a spray bottle.

-6. Wait for night
+Sakura Photo Tips #6.
+Wait for night

 At night, blossoms become magical—especially when there's a full moon.
 Pinkish light from lanterns set around the blossoms can also add an unexpected hue, and trees seem to layer much more upon each other, adding incredible depth to scenes.
 Be prepared to use this ambient light instead of using a flash, as generally the latter will over-saturate the scene.